ProximaIndustries/SerapisPatientAPI/README.md

 Walkthrough blog post -

-This is the first blog post, presenting the backend associated with a sample application: NotebookApp.
+This is the first blog post, presenting the backend associated with a sample application: SerapisPatient.

 It is a quick walkthrough on using .NET Core 2 to build a Web API layer using MongoDB .NET Driver version 2.
 All the calls to the database are asynchronous.
 Topics Covered